+A roadmap towards the understanding and digital documentation of crafting actions and activities is proposed.
 The problem is challenging due to the multifaceted nature of crafts, which covers a wide range of both tangible and intangible dimensions [3].
 The proposed roadmap recommends ways towards the documentation and sustainable preservation of crafting techniques.
 Motivation stems from the declining numbers of craft practitioners and apprentices [4] due to a lack of awareness, difficulties in knowledge transmission, and economic demotivation due to the lack of certificates and accreditation of qualifications [5].

 Craft refers to the practice of making things using hands and tools.
 It involves the use of techniques, tools, and materials to produce objects, often with a high level of skill and attention to detail.
-Craft products are produced in small quantities, emphasizing the individuality and uniqueness of each piece.
-Pye [1] defined "work of certainty" as the predetermined actions outside the control of the operative and the "work of risk" as actions that depend on practitioner care, judgement, and dexterity.
-Tools of certainty are molds, hand presses, looms, stabilizing jigs, and measures, while tools of risk are scissors, knitting needles, chisels, paint brushes, etc.
+Craft products that are produced in small quantities, emphasising the individuality and uniqueness of each piece.
+Pye [1], defined as "work of certainty" the predetermined actions outside the control of the operative, and the "work of risk" that which regards actions that depend on practitioner care, judgement, and dexterity.
+Tools of certainty are moulds, hand presses, looms, stabilizing jigs, and measures, while tools of risk are scissors, knitting needles, chisels, paint brushes etc.

 Computer-aided craft education and training are proposed to widen access, economize learning, increase exercisability, and relax remoteness constraints in craft learning.
-The proposed roadmap aims at the catalyzation of craft education and training supported through immersive aids, craft simulators, and advanced, as well as high-end digitization and visualization.
+The proposed roadmap aims at the catalysation of craft education and training supported through immersivity aids, craft simulators, and advanced, as well as high-end digitization and visualization.
 These tools are planned to widen access, economize learning, increase exercisability, train attention to safety rules, and relax remoteness constraints in craft tutoring.
 Immersive interfaces are recommended as central in providing virtual craft experiences due to the practical nature of crafting.
-As such, the integration of haptics into these experiences is important to train craft actions and make explicit the tacit knowledge employed in handiwork.
+As such, the integration of haptics in these experiences is important to train crafting actions and make explicit the tacit knowledge employed in handiwork.

-The simulation of crafting workflows is proposed to support material savings, part reuse, and reduction in energy consumption.
+The simulation of crafting workflows is proposed to support material savings, part reuse, and reduction of energy consumption.
 The purpose of a simulation is to predict the result of new techniques of individualized tasks for part-specific operations.
 Safety is important for the training of adult practitioners, but even more important for younger ages.
-Today, workshop entry is prohibited for children.
-On the other hand, skills are more easily developed when young and traditionally, craft skills were acquired during apprenticeships at early ages.
-Therefore, realistic craft games and toys can interest and provide exercise opportunities with safety from an early age.
-Last but not least, the proposed roadmap targets social benefits that stem from the role of art and culture in our lives.
+Today, entrance to workshops is prohibited for children.
+On the other hand, skill is better developed when young and, traditionally, craft skills were acquired during apprenticeships, at small ages.
+Therefore, realistic craft games and toys can interest and provide exercise opportunities with safety, from an early age.
+Last but not least, a goal of the proposed roadmap target social benefits stem that step from the role of art and culture in our lives.
 Craft practice is increasingly recognized as a positive influence on personal and communal well-being when used as a vocational, leisure, and social activity [6].

 The proposed roadmap stems from the implementation plan of a three-year research project on traditional craft preservation funded by the European Commission under the Horizon Europe Programme called Craeft, named after the old English term that means art, force, and skill.
-The purpose of this work is three-fold.
-First, it provides an overview of objectives and activities that exhibit the potential to contribute to craft preservation.
-Second, it contributes to policy and decision-making and provides product authentication and material provenance.
-Third, it serves as a resource for individuals or organizations interested in craft preservation by exposing the proposed approach, methodology, and techniques to criticism by the scientific and heritage communities, as well as to avoiding duplication of efforts by other peers.
+The purpose of this work is threefold.
+First, to provide an overview of objectives and activities that exhibit the potential in contributing to craft preservation.
+Second, is that it contributes to policy and decision-making and provides for product authentication and material provenance.
+Third is to serve as a resource for individuals or organizations interested in craft preservation, by exposing the proposed approach, methodology, and techniques to criticism by the scientific and heritage communities, as well as to avoiding duplication of efforts by other peers.